 XTAL1 and XTAL2 are the input and output, respectively, of an inverting amplifier.
 The pins can be configured for use as an on-chip oscillator, as shown in the logic symbol.

 To drive the device from an external clock source, XTAL1 should be driven while XTAL2 is left unconnected.
-There are no requirements on the duty cycle of the external clock signal, because the input to the internal clock circuitry is through a divide-by-two flip-flop.
-However, minimum and maximum high and low times specified in the data sheet must be observed.
+The minimum and maximum high and low times specified in the data sheet must be observed.

 RESET